hachi8833/21century-ten-commandments/README.md

 7. Do not criticize anything, without considering their own standpoints.

-8. The moment you say "they must be cleansed", you have no rights not to be cleansed.
+8. The moment you say "they must be cleansed", you have no rights not to be cleansed any more.

 9. Always devise yourself to forgive and love people, with no exception.

-10. Remember, there's no significant difference among people, in front of the principle.
+10. Remember, there's no significant difference among people, in front of the principles.